Top 10 things to do in London this October half term

 When Her Majesty the Queen takes her summer holidays every year, Buckingham Palace opens its doors to the public.
 The palace’s summer opening starts on 22 July this year, and it’s the perfect summer family activity to find out more about the most famous royal family in the world!
-Book tickets in advance to this incredibly popular event.
+To book tickets, please speak to concierge.

 This world-famous eight-week classical music festival in London has plenty of family friendly performances during July.
 This includes A Musical Trip to the Moon at the Royal Albert Hall on 21 July and 22 July, and a Proms Family Workshop at Imperial College on 27 July.

 World Illustration Awards 2019 Exhibition

 The perfect event for budding artists, this occasion takes place in Somerset House from 11 to 28 July.
 Be wowed by the creative minds of illustrators from across the world and find out more about the art form of illustration.

 London’s West End venues and other theatres are playing host to a number of family friendly shows this July.
 Enjoy The Gruffalo at the Lyric Theatre, Joseph and the Amazing Technicolor Dreamcoat at the London Palladium, and Matilda the Musical at the Cambridge Theatre.
 Also check out the Underbelly Festival Southbank, where The Showstoppers’ Kids Show is on until 7 July, and Shakespearience is on until 14 July.